Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

     1. If the transaction version is 1, validation fails.
     2. If the transaction version is greater than 1, validation succeeds.
 2. If the `VM Version` is equal to 1:
+    1. Instantiate [VM version 1](vm1.md) with initial state and expansion flag set to `true` iff transaction version is greater than 1.
-    1. Evaluate the `Bytecode` with the given arguments and a given expansion flag using [VM Version 1](vm1.md).
+    2. Evaluate the `Bytecode` with the given arguments.
-    2. If the program evaluates successfully, validation succeeds.
+    3. If the program evaluates successfully, validation succeeds.
 If the program fails evaluation, validation fails.

 ### AssetDefinition